tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 After the query string, each parameter is concatenated with other parameters through the `&` symbol.
 The order of the parameters doesn't matter.
 The order only matters if the parameters are part of the URL path itself (not listed after the query string).

-## Common cURL commands related to REST
+## Common curl commands related to REST

-cURL has a lot of possible commands, but the following are the most common when working with REST APIs.
+curl has a lot of possible commands, but the following are the most common when working with REST APIs.

 {% if site.format == "kindle" %}